Service Patterns

 This is the third in our series of blog posts about new patterns looking at the 'tasks' or elements of a service.
 This post looks in detail at the task list pattern.

-We're publishing new patterns looking at the the ‘tasks’ or elements of a service.
+We're publishing new patterns looking at the ‘tasks’ or elements of a service.
 This blog post is about our new ‘check before you start' pattern.

-We're publishing new patterns looking at the the ‘tasks’ or elements of a service, rather than trying to create patterns for the service or license as a whole.
+We're publishing new patterns looking at the ‘tasks’ or elements of a service, rather than trying to create patterns for the service or license as a whole.
 This blog post is about our new ‘naming your service’ pattern.

 We’ve talked lot about service patterns.
 Time to show one.
 This is a pattern we’re calling check before you start.
 The pattern is for users to check whether they can and should use a service.
 It could be used in services …